AgmoStudioSdnBhd/NinjaPasarMalam/Codelab/1-Firestore.md

     }
   ```

-4. In the Firestore OnCompleteListener, display the info to the `TextView`
+4. In the Firestore `OnCompleteListener`, display the info to the `TextView`
   ```java
   if (task.isSuccessful()) {
       for (DocumentSnapshot document : task.getResult()) {